Lucy Bland

 Lucy Bland is a British professor of social and cultural history at Anglia Ruskin University.
 Much of her work focuses on the history of British sexuality, feminism, gender relations and race relations between the 1880s to 1980s.
 Her book 'Britain's "Brown Babies"' won the Social History Society prize for best book of social and cultural history for 2019.
-Her research is now online as a digital exhibition: www.mixedmuseum.org.uk/brown-babies.
-The exhibition won the 2021 Museums Association's best 'Digital Engagement Award'.
+Her research, now online as a digital exhibition, won the 2021 Museums Association's best 'Digital Engagement Award'.